DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Due diligence**: 🕵️ establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
     - Due diligence often involves:
       - gathering information through discovery, risk assessments and review of existing documentation
-      - developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures
+      - ✏️developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures
       - documentation to establish written policies
       - disseminating the information to the organization
-      - Due diligence is knowing what should be done and planning for it.
+      - Due diligence is ✏️knowing what should be done and planning for it.
       - Due diligence is developing a formalized security structure containing a security policy, standards, baselines, guidelines, and procedures.
+      - The 🥇asset owner security role is ultimately responsible for due diligence in protecting a company's data.
+Asset owner is the person who has final corporate responsibility for the protection and storage of data.
+Owners may be liable for negligence if they fail to perform due diligence in establishing and enforcing security policy to protect and sustain sensitive data.
-  - **Due care**: 🧑‍🏭 practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
+  - **Due care**: 🧑‍🏭 practicing the individual activities that maintain the due diligence/ security effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
-  - Due care is doing the right action at the right time.
+  - Due care is ✏️doing the right action at the right time.
   - exercise reasonable security measures to protect assets
-  - Due care is the continued application of a security structure onto the IT infrastructure of an organization.
+  - Due care is the ✏️continued application of a security structure onto the IT infrastructure of an organization.
   - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
   - ***The Prudent Man Rule*** requires that a fiduciary, such as a senior executives and trustee, act with the care, skill, prudence, and diligence that a prudent person acting in a like capacity would use.
 FOrmalised by the Federal Sentencing Guidelines released in 1991 provided punishment guidelines to help federal judges interpret computer crime laws.